Roots: The Saga of an American Family: Plot

 Kunta is then bought by his master's brother, Dr. William Waller.
 He becomes a gardener and eventually his master's buggy driver.
 Kunta also befriends a musician slave named Fiddler.
 In the aftermath of the American Revolutionary War, Kunta marries Bell, Waller's cook, and together they have a daughter, Kizzy.
 Kizzy's childhood as a slave is as happy as her parents can make it.
 She is close friends with John Waller's daughter "Missy" Anne, and she rarely experiences cruelty.
 Her life changes when she forges a traveling pass for her beau Noah, a field hand.
-When he is caught and confesses, she is sold away from her family at the age of sixteen.
+When he is caught and confesses, she is sold away from her family at the age of 16.

 Kizzy is bought by Tom Lea, a farmer and chicken fighter who rose from poor beginnings.
 He rapes and impregnates her, and she gives birth to George, who later becomes known as "Chicken George" when he becomes his father's cockfighting trainer.
-Chicken George is a philanderer known for expensive taste and alcohol, as much as for his iconic bowler hat and green scarf.
+Chicken George is a philanderer known for his expensive tastes and predilection for alcohol, as much as for his iconic bowler hat and green scarf.
 He marries Matilda and they have six sons and two daughters, including Tom, who becomes a very good blacksmith.
 Tom marries Irene, a woman originally owned by the Holt family.

 When Tom Lea loses all his money in a cockfight, he sends George to England for several years to pay off the debt, and he sells most of the rest of the family to a slave trader.
 The trader moves the family to Alamance County, where they become the property of Andrew Murray.
 The Murrays have no previous experience with farming and are generally kind masters who treat the family well.
-When the American Civil War ends, however, the Murray slaves decide rather than sharecrop for their former masters, they will move from North Carolina to Henning, Tennessee, which is looking for new settlers.
+When the American Civil War ends, however, the Murray slaves decide that, rather than sharecrop for their former masters, they will move from North Carolina to Henning, Tennessee, which is looking for new settlers.

 They eventually become a prosperous family.
 Tom's daughter Cynthia marries Will Palmer, a successful lumber businessman, and their daughter Bertha is the first in the family to go to college.
 There she meets Simon Haley, who becomes a professor of agriculture.
 Their son is Alex Haley, the author of the book.